demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-apply
 ***
-Applying a policy in application security manager
+Applies a policy in the application security manager.

 #### Base Command